Axi-Majoron : One-shot solution to most of the big puzzles of particle cosmology: Inflation along direction

-In Fig.~\ref{fig:m-eff-for-QN}, $\dot{\theta}_T$ and $m_{\rm eff}^2$ are depicted.
-From the left panel of the figure, one can see that, $|\dot{\theta}_T| = \mathcal{O}(10^{-3}) \times H_I$, i.e., the turning rate of the inflaton trajectory is quite small.
-Also, the right panel shows that $m_{\rm eff}^2$ is not negligible and positive at least for the last about 60 $e$-folds of inflation, leading to a suppression of iso-curvature perturbations.
-As a result, the source terms in both of \eqs{eq:R-eom}{eq:QN-eom} (i.e., the right-hand sides of the equations) are negligible, and there is no sizable impact of a two-dimensional curvilinear trajectory of the inflaton on the evolution of adiabatic and isocurvature perturbations associated with cosmological scales of the present universe.
-Even though the inflaton trajectory involves axi-majoron direction which has anomalous couplings to non-Abelian gauge fields of the SM, the perturbations of gauge fields are not enhanced because the velocity of axi-majoron during inflation is maintained to be smaller than the expansion rate by at least a couple of orders of magnitude during the whole relevant $e$-folds, as shown in Fig.~\ref{fig:angular-motion}.
-Non-Gaussianities are not enhanced \cite{Peterson:2010mv} either.
-In Fig.~\ref{fig:perts}, we depict adiabatic (left) and iso-curvature perturbations (right) for comoving scales exiting horizon at $N \approx 37$(dashed red) and $52$(solid blue) as examples.
+When $\dot{\theta} /H \lll 1$ during inflation that is the case in our scenario, the source terms in \eqs{eq:R-eom}{eq:QN-eom} (i.e., the right-hand sides of the equations) are negligible, and both $\mathcal{R}$ and $Q_N$ are nearly frozen soon after crossing the horizon although there appears a mild suppression of $Q_N$ due to the increasing $m_{\rm eff}^2$ toward the end of inflation.
+Thus, there is no sizable impact of a two-dimensional curvilinear trajectory of the inflaton on the evolution of adiabatic and isocurvature perturbations associated with cosmological scales of the present universe, and non-Gaussianities are not enhanced \cite{Peterson:2010mv} either.
+Also, even though the inflaton trajectory involves axi-Majoron direction which has anomalous couplings to non-Abelian gauge fields of the SM, the perturbations of gauge fields are not enhanced because the velocity of axi-Majoron during inflation is maintained to be smaller than the expansion rate by at least a couple of orders of magnitude during the whole relevant $e$-folds, as shown in Fig.~\ref{fig:angular-motion}.

+In Fig.~\ref{fig:perts}, we depict the evolutions of $Q_N, \mathcal{R}$, and $\mathcal{S}$ for comoving scales exiting the horizon at $e$-folds of $N = 37$(dashed) and $52$(solid) before the end of inflation as examples.